No Body, No Parole – Recent decision of Lincoln v Parole Board of Queensland

 However, we would encourage anyone who is making an application for parole to seek advice on their application before lodging as strict time limits can apply, especially where decisions have already been made by the Parole Board.

-At Potts Lawyers our team consists of both experienced criminal and civil litigation lawyers.
 This means we are well placed when advising in relation to applications for parole made in the first instance pursuant to the Corrective Services Act 2002 and also avenues for judicial review pursuant to the Judicial Review Act 1991 if appropriate grounds exists.